My Oppenheimer Reminiscences

 Julius Robert Oppenheimer is once more in the news, thanks to the highly publicized film “Oppenheimer.”
 As a physics graduate student at Princeton University in the early 1960s, I had occasional interactions with Oppenheimer, who was then the director of the Institute for Advanced Study.
 He was not very friendly to students at this stage of his career.
 But having suffered more than his share from “the slings and arrows of outrageous fortune,” he remained a sympathetic figure to most students.

-Although Oppenheimer was an outstanding theoretical physicist, it is not easy to be outstanding when your peers are the likes of Enrico Fermi, Werner Heisenberg, Erwin Schrödinger, Hans Bethe, and Edward Teller.
+Although Oppenheimer was a very good theoretical physicist, it is not easy to be outstanding when your peers are the likes of Enrico Fermi, Werner Heisenberg, Erwin Schrödinger, Hans Bethe, and Edward Teller.
 Oppenheimer is most noted for his scientific leadership at Los Alamos during World War II.
 The initial scientific director of the Manhattan Project, Gregory Breit, had difficulties with interpersonal relations.
 So when Oppenheimer took over in 1943, he had an easy act to follow.
 Most of the scientists he selected for leadership positions were very successful, notably Hans Bethe as the head of the theoretical division.

 But the Manhattan Project was not a result of brilliant theory.
 What made nuclear weapons possible was not Einstein’s celebrated formula, E = mc², but a rapid-fire series of accidental experimental discoveries in the 1930s, including a celebrated mistake.